MoscaLCC/LEBApp/README.md

 <h1>RideGoods APP</h1>

-<p>The appRide is an application to manage goods transportion by a Ride</p>
+<p>The RideGoods APP is an application to manage goods transportion by a Ride</p>

 <h3>Development Team</h3>
 <h6>Maio António <a href="https://github.com/tozemaio">@tozemaio</a><h6>